Hrushikesh-ramilla/Noctivana/docs/devlog.md

 ## 2025-08-10 - app: error message if connection fails after 10s
 - 10s timeout: if MQTT not connected -> show 'Cannot reach EdgeWatch.
 Check WiFi'

+## 2025-08-10 - app: pull-to-refresh on alerts and sessions screens
+- RefreshControl on FlatList in AlertsScreen
+- Re-subscribes to MQTT topics on refresh